nttmdlab-nlp/InstructDoc/README.md

 # Get Started
-## 1. Downloading datasets
+## 1. Download datasets
 ```
 sh download.sh
 ```
 This script helps you to download most of the datasets automatically.
-For some of the datasets, due to the license issue and restrictions of downloading, you need to manually download them by following the instructions in [download_scripts/README.md](download_scripts)
+For some datasets, due to the license issue and downloading restrictions, you need to manually download them by following the instructions in [download_scripts/README.md](download_scripts)

-## 2. Preprocessing datasets
+## 2. Preprocess datasets
 ```
 sh process_data.sh API_KEY
 ```
 This script helps you to process all the datasets.
 To extract OCR information from document images, we used Google Vision API and set the variables "API_KEY" to the API key obtained from [Google Cloud Platform](https://cloud.google.com/).
 To get one visit the [link](https://cloud.google.com/vision/docs/quickstart). <br><br>
-If you encounter the FileNotFoundError during processing the datasets, please set the variable --input_data_dir in [data_processors](data_processors) to your dataset directory name correctly.
+If you encounter the FileNotFoundError while processing the datasets, please set the variable --input_data_dir in [data_processors](data_processors) to your dataset directory name correctly.

 ## 3. Merge preprocessed datasets
 ```
 python merge_datasets --max_samples 5000 --input_data_dir processed_data --save_dir ./
 ```
 We randomly sampled a maximum of 5000 instances for each held-in dataset.
-After processing datasets, you can obtain json files with the following format.
+After processing datasets, you can obtain JSON files with the following format.
 If the dataset provides multiple images per instance (e.g., SlideVQA), we add "_list" into the fields, including "image", "ocr", and "bboxes".

 <pre>